GutterCat42/quotidian/README.md

 Well, this piece of software aims to act as a nice central place to document all your quotes for historical preservation.
 Oh, and as the name suggests, on startup it displays a randomly selected 'quote of the day' as a desktop notifications.

+**This isn't done yet - while it functions, it is still not polished.
+Think of it as an 'alpha release'.**

 ## Compatibility
 It's made in [Python 3.11](https://www.python.org/downloads/release/python-3110/) (although any other 3.x version should work) using tkinter (I know its ugly) because I dont know anything else.
 When I learn a better way of making GUIs then I might remake this.